openbmc/docs/code-update.md

     reboot

-During the reboot process the `update` script will be invoked after the file systems are unmounted to complete the update process.
+During the reboot process, the `update` script will be invoked after the file systems are unmounted to complete the update process.

 Some optional features are available, see the help for more details: